phanquanghung/speech-to-command/README.md

 The project is divided into two parts: the Python server and the VR Environment (C#) client.
 The server handles all of the speech-to-text/text-to-command processing and communication with the VR world.
 The Unity3D VR environment implements voice commands to modify the selected object's position or appearance.

 ## Installation
 To reproduce exact results, I recommend installing an environment identical to mine.
-You also need to have a VR headset, such as Oculus Rift or HTC Vive, connected to your computer.
+You also need to have a VR headset, such as Meta Quest 2, connected to your computer.

 1. Create a new conda environment with